Citation, DOI & article data

 Medullary infarct is a fairly equivalent term to bone infarct but is less frequently used.
 The term may also be applied to some cases involving the epiphysis, but should not be used to describe subchondral osteonecrosis, in which case avascular necrosis (AVN) is preferred.

 Infarction begins when blood supply to a section of bone is interrupted.
-Once an infarct is established, a central necrotic core develops which is surrounded by a hyperaemic ischaemic zone.
+Once an infarct is established, a central necrotic core develops which is surrounded by a hyperemic ischemic zone.
 With time collagen granulation tissue becomes layered around the necrotic core.
-Demarcation between the normal surrounding marrow, the ischaemic zone and the necrotic core accounts for many of the radiographic appearances of bone infarcts.
+The demarcation between the normal surrounding marrow, the ischemic zone, and the necrotic core accounts for many of the radiographic appearances of bone infarcts.

 General causes of osteonecrosis include: